SPlRlT-SER/SPlRlT-SER-/README.md

 ```
 Due to Whatsapp bot; Your WhatsApp account may be banned.
 This is an open source project, you are responsible for everything you do.
-Absolutely, PrinceRudh executives do not accept responsibility.
+Absolutely, splrlt-ser- executives do not accept responsibility.
 By establishing the PrinceRudh, you are deemed to have accepted these responsibilities.
 ```